OmarKhayyam/data-analytics-workshop-for-fintechs/instructions/Lab 2 - Data Lake Workshop for Fintechs V2.md

 34. Click on **Save job and edit script**.
 On the next page, click **Run job**.
 You should see the files getting populated in the destination bucket/prefix location you had specified when you created the destination table in step 27.
+You can now move on to the next lab.